anaai/anaai/job-service/README.md

 # Job Service
 Job service is used for managing job requests and triggering image generation celery jobs.
 It is connected to Postgres and Redis.
-When a job request is received, the service will put a message into redis (message queue).
+When a job request is received, the service will store the job request in postgres and put a message into redis (message queue).

 ## Requirements
 1. Docker